longrio94/longrio94.github.io/_posts/2024-07-01-FeatureEngineering.md

 Feature engineering is the art and science of transforming raw data into meaningful features that enhance the performance, accuracy, and interpretability of machine learning models.
 It involves selecting, cleaning, creating, and transforming features to better represent the underlying problem and unlock the full potential of your data.

+In data processing and feature engineering, we often categorize variables as numerical or categorical.
+This distinction enables us to apply specialized preprocessing techniques tailored to each variable type, optimizing model performance and ensuring robust predictions.

+In Python, we can streamline these processes using pipelines, which facilitate seamless integration of preprocessing steps with model training, making the entire workflow more efficient and reproducible

 In this blog post, I will discuss about feature engineering techniques and their treatment:

 1. Missing Imputation